mavlink/mavros/README.md

 - Since 2014-08-11 this repository contains several packages.
 - Since 2014-11-02 hydro support splited from master to hydro-devel branch.
 - Since 2015-03-04 all packages also dual licensed under terms of BSD license.
+- Since 2015-08-10 all messages moved to mavros\_msgs package

 mavros package